Best 90s Country Singers – 53 Artists and Bands to Know About

 Ready to Run 1999

 The Dixie Chicks broke into the country scene in the late ’90s with their fresh, modern sound.
 Their album Wide Open Spaces became a massive success, blending traditional country with a pop sensibility.
-Known for their strong harmonies and unapologetic lyrics, they quickly became one of the most successful country groups of the decade.

 50. Brooks & Dunn